The following dilemmas have been recently significantly updated (April 2020)

-EX BR Diesel Shunting Locomotives Exported to Italy – full revision of text to incorporate fresh information about D2242.
+EX BR Diesel Shunting Locomotives Exported to Italy – full revision of text to incorporate recently received information.

 The past thirty-five or so years have seen numerous books published detailing the disposals of former British Rail diesel locomotives, none though by the RCTS.
 Although all are in agreement about the disposal of the majority of the locomotives that they list, there are several where entries differ.
 Initially it was the intention to highlight the differences here and attempt to get to the truth, whilst at the same time airing queries surrounding the accepted agreed disposal of a few other locomotives.
 It has though become apparent, as a result of work carried out by the What Really Happened to Steam project (WRHTS), that possibly as many as 200 listed disposals may have been fabricated.
 Thus, at present only a few of the more baffling anomalies are covered here, others will be added in due course.
 A full list of those resolved by the WRHTS can be found here.
 Allied to this, the whereabouts of certain locomotives whilst still in BR ownership, or subsequent ownerships, is not always clear.
 Thus, it is also the intention, to highlight certain of these locomotives and appeal for sightings of those to be submitted, in order to build up a clearer picture of their movements and activities.